pvcraven/web-development-class/source/assignments/12_static_content_generators/static_content_generators.rst

 I don't want to see the text of a URL, but please do use a link to reference the original source as shown in the example above.

+Remember: A list of URLs is never ok for a bibliography.

 Turn In
 -------